animeshbhagwat/django-rest-api/README.md

 Backend
 1. A CRUD API for the universities
 2. A paginated search API.
 a.
-Search Term” will be the name of the university.
+Search Term will be the name of the university.
 b.
-Filter: either country code.
+Filter: country code.

 Project concept definiton credits = https://www.azent.com/